dylan-k/pandoc-ebook-template/README.md

 - (Optional) Change ``LATEX_CLASS``.
 The default of ``report`` handles multi-chapter books pretty well, and uses the same template for even and odd page numbers.
-However, you are free to substitute in any other LaTeX document class.
+You are free to substitute in any other LaTeX document class.
 For example, ``book`` provides a left-side/right-side template that is suitable for print, and ``article`` is good for shorter manuscripts (short stories, technical briefs).